-4.5.3 Process for educational programme director changes
+4.4.3 Process for educational programme director changes

 It is important that we know who the current EPD is within an NHS trust.
-EPDs are our main link with employers and whilst communications are circulated to many staff involved in the education and training of pharmacy trainees, one main contact is required.
+EPDs are our main link with employers and whilst communications are circulated to many staff involved in the education and training of pharmacy trainees, one main contact is required\.
 It is the EPD's responsibility to cascade relevant information within their organisation and lead on coordinating data submissions, and a variety of other activity.

-Before trainees start their training, we will send an annex to the NHS Education Contract which outlines the responsibilities and financial arrangements for trainees between the employing organisations and us.
-The EPD should be named on this annex and is responsible for reading and returning the document to us.
+Before trainees start their training, we will send the NHS Education Funding Agreement which outlines the responsibilities and financial arrangements for trainees between the employing organisation and us.
+The EPD should be named and is responsible for reading and returning the document to us.